Skip to main content

 Per-session isolation

-Every session runs in its own microVM sandbox - a hardware-isolated boundary, not a shared container.
-One tenant’s agent cannot see another’s filesystem, processes, or memory, and a misbehaving or prompt-injected agent is confined to its own short-lived environment.
-The sandbox is created for the session and torn down after it, so nothing leaks between users or between runs.
+Every session runs in a per-session isolated runtime environment.
+One karta cannot see another’s filesystem, processes, or memory, and a misbehaving or prompt-injected karta is confined to its own short-lived execution environment.
+That environment is created for the session and torn down after it, while durable workspace state is preserved only through the karta’s own storage boundary.

 Embedding Karta in your own process instead?
 See the two isolation models in Multi-tenancy.